 You can visit Santa Fe Island, also called Barrington Island after Admiral Samuel Barrington, as a day trip from Santa Cruz Island (about 2.5 hours by boat each way).
 We visited during a zodiac excursion as part of our itinerary while traveling on the M/Y Grace.

 The landscape of Santa Fe Island

-At just 9.3 square miles (24 square km), this is one of the smaller destinations in the Galapagos archipelago.
-It’s also one of the oldest with some lava formations on the island dating back about 4 million years.
+At just 9.3 square miles (24 square km), this is one of the smaller destinations in the Galapagos archipelago which was designated a UNESCO World Heritage site in 1978.
+It’s also one of the oldest islands with some lava formations on the island dating back about 4 million years.